 In this blog, I showcase ranking DAX measures to analyse something really practical and get amazing insights inside Power BI.
 It’s to work out the total sales of my top 3 salespeople based in any region.
+You may watch the full video of this tutorial at the bottom of this blog.

 A really interesting insight, right?
 It might seem relatively intuitive, but actually implementing this inside of Power BI is not that easy.